csplib/csplib/Readme.md

 References are stored in the `references` directory.
 The file `references.bib` should contain references in standard BibTeX format.
 Any text in the file `notes.inline.md` will be listed at the top of the references page.

-A problem can be referenced using its id, [prob058] will be shown hyperlinked as [prob058:Discrete Lot Sizing Problem].
+A problem can be referenced using its id, [prob058] will be shown hyperlinked as [prob058].
 {prob058} will shown hyperlinked as Discrete Lot Sizing Problem

 ## Models, data and results directories